 Other big funding bodies, like the Bill and Melinda Gates Foundation, Mama Cash and some of the UN agencies are known to favour researchers, groups and organisations that advocate full decrim.

-The team behind the Leicester student sex work toolkit has received and continue to receive significant funding from the ESRC – first to write the toolkit and now to attempt to get universities all around the UK to adopt it.
+The team behind the Leicester student sex work toolkit received significant funding from the ESRC – first to write the toolkit and then to attempt to get universities all around the UK to adopt it.

 NMN has received no such funding.
 None of the dozens of people involved in the development of our Handbook for Universities received any payment.
 Every single one of us gave up our free time to contribute because we understand this as an issue of life and death, particularly for disadvantaged women.
 Some of the contributors are survivors of the sex trade, some have a child whose life was blighted by sexual exploitation, and some have extensive experience of working with those involved in prostitution and witness the damage it causes.